Jennifer is a writer, editor, feminist, and Potterhead. She also loves her cat and studying cat behavior.

-Keep your cat from being bored, and you will have a content pet that will come when he/she is called and will gladly keep you company by quietly snuggling.
+Keep your cat from being bored, and you will have a content pet that will come when they are called and will gladly keep you company by quietly snuggling.
 After a day of chasing a ball of yarn, what else can a contentedly worn-out kitty do?

 Here is a list of 10 easy cat toys that you can find around your house or make using stuff that you already have!
 With little to no alterations, you can come up with ways to entertain your puss for hours.